Caster Wheel Brakes - Caster Concepts

 Poly Lock Brakes

-• Poly lock brakes utilize a polyurethane lock roller that engages with a steel brake shoe against the tread of the wheel.
+• Poly lock brakes utilize a polyurethane lock roller that engages with a steel brake shoe against the wheel’s tread.
 This friction prevents skidding and slipping.

-These are foot-activated brakes and are designed for heavy-duty loads.
-They can be installed in two different ways – toe out and toe in – to best suit your unique application.
+These foot-activated brakes are designed for heavy-duty loads.
+They can be installed in two ways – toe out and toe in – to best suit your unique application.
 The levers are easy to engage either way and provide excellent, reliable stopping power.

 Pneumatic Poly Cam Brakes